 The Streets' albums ranked from worst to best

-This week marks 17 years since The Streets' Original Pirate Material was released.
+The Streets play Glastonbury this weekend...
 Join Radio X as we rate their five studio releases from worst to best.

 Everything Is Borrowed

 Their 2008 album, which Mike Skinner describes as a "peaceful coming to terms" LP, was his reaction to the "guilt-ridden indulgence" of its The Hardest Way to Make an Easy Living predecessor.

 As a result, you get less punch and more chill, but tracks like The Escapist still remain memorable.

 Their final album, which was released in 2011 includes guest spots from the likes of Claire Maguire and Rob Harvey of The Music, who provide highlights in the likes of Lock the Locks and Going Through Hell respectively.

 The Hardest Way To Make An Easy Living